leighmcculloch/leighmcculloch.com/source/content/talks/2021-01-22--Stellar-Development-Foundation-Internal-Engineering-Talks--Understanding-Go-Module-Dependencies/slides.md

 ---

-# Trick 2
+# Tool 2
 ## `go mod graph`

 <!--
 The next command is `go mod graph`.

-This command is a lot less powerful.
-It really does one thing, and it has no options.
+This command does one thing.

 It prints a line for every module, similar to go list, and a line for every indirect dependency.